Tours of Ireland

 From walking in the footsteps of Ireland’s patron saint St. Patrick, exploring medieval monasteries and early sites of Celtic Christianity and witnessing breathtaking views from the most spectacular locations along the Irish coast to visiting Ireland’s most famous Catholic shrine in the West of the island, tapping your feet and singing along with renowned traditional musicians, each of our carefully planned tours is guaranteed to take you on a unforgettable journey of discovery.
 Whether you’re on a pilgrimage of faith or looking to experience the plain and famous Irish “craic agus ceol”, our Tours of Ireland have something on offer for everyone.

-Touring with a group or as an individual you will experience the warmth, friendliness and hospitality of the Irish nature everywhere you go – a certain part of our national heritage that has made the Irish people and our country famous worldwide.
+Touring with a group you will experience the warmth, friendliness and hospitality of the Irish nature everywhere you go – a certain part of our national heritage that has made the Irish people and our country famous worldwide.
 Travelling across Ireland’s beautiful countryside you will find yourself in constant wonder of its astounding scenery shaped by the all-consuming harmony between the breathtaking wilderness of the Atlantic and a dauntless nation that has peacefully embraced its majestic forces.
 Discover millennia of colourful history and immerse yourself in the endless charms of Ireland that so many people have fallen in love with.

 Can't find what you're looking for?
 Need a tailor-made itinerary?

 Irish traditions and values are deeply rooted in our business and the type of travel experience that Joe Walsh Tours provides.
 We are extremely proud of our Irish heritage and passion for our native island is reflected in every mile travelled and every story told by our guides.
 We are delighted to share our knowledge and love of Ireland with our visitors and very happy to welcome you to the Emerald Isle.